Friends of the Brookline Public Library

 - Special Sets for sale.

-Prices range from $1 for most hardback and trade paperback books to pocket change for magazines and children’s books with special pricing for CDs, DVDs, and other items.
+Prices range from $1 for most hardback and trade paperback books to pocket change for children’s books with special pricing for CDs, DVDs, and other items.

 Connect With Us

 Love what we do?
 Join the Friends or donate online via Network For Good.